octallium/golang-handbook/docs/basic/functions.md

     ```

+## Running your code

+Open your terminal and navigate to our folder

+    code/basic/09_functions/

+Once in the folder type the following command

+    go run main.go

+## Output

+    In func main()
+    Now calling func sayHello()...

+    In func sayHello()...
+    Hello, Octy!

+    In func sayHelloTo()...
+    Hello, Gopher

+    In func printNums()...
+    0
+    1
+    2
+    3
+    4
+    5
+    6
+    7
+    8
+    9
+    10
+    There are no errors!

 ## Github

 Just in case you have some errors with your code, you can check out the code at github repo